retypeapp/retype/guides/github-actions.md

 ### RETYPE_SECRET

-If your project requires a Retype license key, that key can be configured by adding a [`RETYPE_SECRET`](../configuration/envvars.md/#retype_secret) secret to your repository settings and the corresponding `env` configuration to your project **.github/workflows/retype-action.yml** file.
+If your project requires a Retype key, that key can be configured by adding a [`RETYPE_SECRET`](../configuration/envvars.md/#retype_secret) secret to your repository settings and the corresponding `env` configuration to your project **.github/workflows/retype-action.yml** file.

 {%{
 ```yml